A Late-time Radio Search for Highly Off-axis Jets from PTF Broad-lined Ic Supernovae in GRB-like Host Galaxy Environments: Summary and Conclusions

 We presented late-time VLA radio observations of SNe Ic-bl that occurred in GRB-like host-galaxy environments, and that presumably had similar stripped massive star progenitors as long GRBs.
 We additionally used newly developed synchrotron radiation code to generate off-axis radio light curves, which we compared against our observations.
 Our observations probed significantly later times than past SNe Ic-bl radio campaigns, making them more sensitive to highly off-axis jets.

-We detected one object (PTF10tqv) with the VLA at 10~GHz ($\sim 3623~$years post discovery) and with MeerKAT at 3.1~GHz ($\sim 5296~$days post discovery), resulting in a high luminosity of $\sim 10^{28}\,$erg\,s$^{-1}$\,Hz$^{-1}$.
-Although multiple origins are possible, our detections of PTF10tqv are consistent with an off-axis jet with an energy of $\gtrsim 10^{50.5}~$erg, similar to the inferred values for classical on-axis GRBs.
-Additional radio observations will be needed to confirm the temporal evolution and source size to determine whether this radio emission arises from an off-axis jet.
+We detected one object (PTF10tqv) with the VLA at 10~GHz ($\sim 3623~$years post discovery) resulting in a high luminosity of $\sim 10^{28}\,$erg\,s$^{-1}$\,Hz$^{-1}$.
+Additional observations with MeerKAT at 3.1~GHz ($\sim 5296~$days post discovery) and the VLA at 6 and 10~GHz ($\sim 5480~$days post discovery) confirm the transient nature of the radio source.
+Although multiple origins are possible, our detections of PTF10tqv are consistent with an off-axis jet with an energy of ${\sim 10^{51}}$--${10^{51.7}~}$erg, similar to the inferred values for classical on-axis GRBs.
+Additional radio observations will be needed to confirm the source size to determine whether this radio emission arises from an off-axis jet.

 We find that the lack of radio detections in the other objects do not rule out off-axis jets entirely, but do imply that a ``typical'' long-duration GRB jet (with jet energy of $\approx 10^{51}~{\rm erg}$, and circumburst densities of $\gtrsim 10^{-1}~{\rm cm}^{-3}$) was not present in any of the other SNe in our sample, even for fully off-axis jets ($\theta_{\rm obs} = 90^\circ$).
 The reason for this may be that the jet in these events was choked in the stellar envelope, perhaps due to a shorter engine duration.
 Our detection fraction is consistent with relative rates of SNe Ic-bl and estimated collimation-corrected GRB rates in the local universe.